 The American Bar Association is therefore discussing the question of paid healthcare surrogates for older adults who are single and childless.
 The Baby Boomer generation, they point out, dropped off their tax information to accountants and used consultants for services.
 Some pay to have their groceries delivered — and so professional decision-makers may be a natural next step for people without a family caregiver, one that may become more available as the demand increases.

 Also, a private Facebook group exists for elder orphans.
 Here is part of the group’s description: “The group is restricted to individuals over 55 who live without the help of a spouse, partner and children.
 If you feel you're aging alone, with little support, you belong.”

 Other solutions for older people without friends or family to help them can include living in a continuing care retirement community, if they can afford that, or some other form of assisted living arrangement.
 Another includes “adopting a family” that you trust, giving someone in that family your power of attorney.

-Or, as another options, there is aging in place.
+Or, as another option, there is aging in place.

 Aging in Place

-Solo agers can benefit from Kendal at Home’s program.
-Since opening in 2004, only one out of more than 250 members has permanently gone to a nursing home facility.
-We make aging in place possible — and enjoyable — through a combination of a continuum of care and our life plan coordination team.
-Our Life Plan Coordinators work with you to develop a plan that offers support for all stages of life and all levels of care.
+Healthy, independent solo agers can benefit from Kendal at Home’s program.
+Since opening in 2004, 98% of our members have successfully aged in place without ever needing to go to a nursing home facility.
+We make aging in place in your home possible — and enjoyable — through a combination of a continuum of care and our care coordination team.
+Our Care Coordinators work with you to develop a plan that offers support for all stages of life and all levels of care.
 You’ll receive the safety and security you desire, and you’ll remain the decision-maker.
 Your team will be your advocate and liaison in helping you execute your plan, ensuring you thrive at home.